-Ill would it suit your gentle ear, Ye lovely listeners, to hear

-How to the axe the helms did sound, And blood poured down from many a wound; For desperate was the strife and long, And either warrior fierce and strong.
-But, were each dame a listening knight, I well could tell how warriors figft : For I have seen war's lightning flashing, Seen the claymore with bayonet clashing, Seen through red blood the war-horse dashing, And scorned, amid the reeling strife, To yield a step for death or life.
+Ill would it suit your gentle ear, Ye lovely listeners, to hear How to the axe the helms did sound, And blood poured down from many a wound; For desperate was the strife, and long, And either warrior fierce and strong.
+But were each dame a listening knight, I well could tell how warriors fight; For I have seen war's lightning flashing, Seen the claymore with bayonet clashing, Seen through red blood the war-horse dashing, And scorned, amid the reeling strife, To yield a step for death or life.

-'T is done, 't is done ! that fatal blow

-Has stretched him on the bloody plain ; He strives to rise-Brave Musgrave, no !

-Thence never shalt thou rise again !
-He chokes in blood-some friendly hand Undo the visor's barred band, Unfix the gorget's iron clasp, And give him room for life to gasp !-

-O, bootless aid !-haste, holy Friar, Haste, ere the sinner shall expire !
-Of all his guilt let him be shriven, And smooth his path from earth to heaven !
+'Tis done, 'tis done! that fatal blow Has stretched him on the bloody plain; He strives to rise-Brave Musgrave, no!
+Thence never shalt thou rise again!
+He chokes in blood-some friendly hand Undo the visor's barred band, Unfix the gorget's iron clasp, And give him room for life to gasp !- In vain, in vain-haste, holy friar, Haste, ere the sinner shall expire !
+Of all his guilt let him be shriven, And smooth his path from earth to heaven.

-In haste the holy Friar sped ;-His naked foot was dyed with red,
+In haste the holy friar sped, His naked foot was dyed with red,

-As through the lists he ran !
-Unmindful of the shouts on high, That hailed the conqueror's victory.
+As through the lists he ran; Unmindful of the shouts on high, That hailed the conqueror's victory,

-He raised the dying man; Loose waved his silver beard and hair, As o'er him he kneeled down in prayer; And still the crucifix on high He holds before his darkening eye; And still he bends an anxious ear, His faltering penitence to hear;
+He raised the dying man; Loose waved his silver beard and hair, As o'er him he kneeled down in prayer.
+And still the crucifix on high, He holds before his darkening eye, And still he bends an anxious ear, His faultering penitence to hear;